We can all agree that the street is no place for the mentally ill to live.

 I was the one who asked the Council to make solving homelessness Goal Number 1 for the City of Vista: https://www.cityofvista.com/city-hall/city-council-goals

-I led the effort to create Vista’s Homelessness Strategic Plan:
+I led the effort to create Vista’s award winning Homelessness Strategic Plan:

-1. Provide Shelter, (ten beds are available now),
+1. We provide Shelter, (ten beds are available now),

-5. Advocate for better options for mental health and homelessness at the State and Federal levels,
+5. We’re advocating for better options for mental health and homelessness at the State and Federal levels,

-6. Provide home share coordination services to assist residents in finding roommates to lower cost of living,
+6. We’re providing home share coordination services to assist residents in finding roommates to lower cost of living,

-7. Create a staff task-force across all departments to coordinate the City’s response to the homelessness crisis,
+7. We created a staff task-force across all departments to coordinate the City’s response to the homelessness crisis,

-8. Identify funding sources to pay for services in Vista,
+8. We’re identifying funding sources to pay for services in Vista,

-9. Create real data identifying homeless residents and classifying the causes of homelessness and challenges to re-housing,
+9. We created real data identifying homeless residents and classifying the causes of homelessness and challenges to re-housing,

 and much more, please read the complete plan here: https://www.cityofvista.com/home/showpublisheddocument/22665/637238432318370000